-No Public Examinations were taken by students in 2020 following school closure from March to September.
-School staff used their professional judgement to award the full range of grades with high levels of internal moderation and scrutiny to ensure that every grade could be supported with evidence, although none was requested at any point.
-The exam board algorithm increased 49 of Stour Valley Community School's centre assessed grades.
-Results have not been published at a local or national level and Ofsted will not use 2020 results as part of any future judgement made about the school.
+No Public Examinations were taken by students in 2021 following school closure and periods of remote teaching.
+School staff used their professional judgement to award the full range of teacher assessed grades with high levels of internal moderation and scrutiny to ensure that every grade could be supported with evidence.
+Results have not been published at a local or national level and Ofsted will not use 2021 results as part of any future judgement made about the school.

-The school continued to receive mid year transfers of students, and was successful at attracting students for the 2020/21 academic year.
-The number of students on roll as at 1 September 2020 was 592 with the new Year 7 intake being significantly oversubscribed once again.
-Senior staff have thanked Trustees for allowing Year 6 Tours to take place at weekends during October as they felt this was a crucial aspect of transition to secondary school that should be maintained.
-Staff volunteered their time and over 3 weekends there were 129 personal tours with children from 27 different primary schools.
-Initial indications are that this has positively impacted on applications for 2021.
+The school continued to receive mid-year transfers of students and was successful at attracting students for the 2021/22 academic year.
+The number of students on roll as at October census 2021 was 587 with the new Year 7 intake being significantly oversubscribed once again.
+Year 6 Tours once again took place at weekends and evenings during October 2021 and staff considered that this was a crucial aspect of transition to secondary school that should be maintained.
+Staff volunteered their time over 2 weekends and 4 evenings, with 163 families in total touring the school from 32 different primary schools.
+Initial indications are that this has positively impacted on applications for 2022.